Towards a Systematic Taxonomy of Attacks against Space Infrastructures: The Attack Taxonomy

-This category of attacks can be waged by attackers using cyber capabilities to gain access to the target ground segment.
-They can further be divided into two sub-categories based on attacker capabilities: social engineering and vulnerability exploitation.
+These attacks can be waged by attackers using cyber capabilities to gain access to the target ground segment.
+They can further be divided into two capabilities: {\em social engineering} and {\em vulnerability exploitation}.

-{\bf (1.1) Social Engineering Attacks}.
+{\bf ({ Cyber} Attacker Capability 1.1) Social Engineering Attacks}.
 These attacks exploit psychological factors \cite{longtchi2024internet} of ground segment operators.
 The consequence is that the target/victim operator unknowingly provides the attacker with access to the ground segment components for which the operator is authorized.
-That is, the attacker can use the operator's privileges to exfiltrate data, disrupt, or seize control of the spacecraft.
-This sub-category can be further divided into three attacks.
+The attacker can use the operator's privileges to exfiltrate data, disrupt, or seize control of spacecraft.
+This capability can be further divided into three attacks.

-{\bf (1.1.1) Email-based Social Engineering Attack}.
+{\bf ({ Cyber} Attacker Subcapability 1.1.1) Email-based Social Engineering Attack}.
 This attack \cite{longtchi2024internet, o2017insights}, sends malicious emails, such as spear phishing emails, to target operators, who may (e.g.) double-click the email attachments and thus get their computers compromised.
 There is evidence \cite{ear2023characterizing} showing that this attack has been waged by malicious actors to target aerospace companies to gain initial access to their ground segments and then laterally move to the space segment.
 In this attack, the attack {\em entry point} is the ground segment (more specifically, the operator or the component the operator is authorized to use) and the attack {\em impact point} is typically the space segment.

-{\bf (1.1.2) Website-based Social Engineering Attack} This attack \cite{longtchi2024internet} uses a malicious website (e.g., scareware, drive-by download, tabnabbing, or water holing website) to target ground segment operators.
+{\bf ({ Cyber} Attacker Subcapability 1.1.2) Website-based Social Engineering Attack} This attack \cite{longtchi2024internet} uses a malicious website (e.g., scareware, drive-by download, tabnabbing, or water holing website) to target ground segment operators.
 Even though there is no evidence that malicious actors have used this attack, the attack is possible.
 In this attack, the attack {\em entry point} is the ground segment (more specifically, the operator or the component the operator is authorized to use), and the attack {\em impact point} is typically the space segment.
 To wage this attack, the attacker must be able to lure a victim to visit a malicious website.